ralphm10/bookmark-manager/README.md

 As a busy developer
 If I no longer wish to visit a website
 I would like to be able to delete a bookmark

+As a busy developer
+So that I know my bookmarks are up to date
+I would like to be able to amend the title or link of a bookmark
 ```